-- Support community wealth building by increasing homeownership opportunities. - Increase and retain overall housing affordability. - Increase housing choice. - Continue to partner with and support the network of non-profits and other organizations addressing housing issues.
+- Support community wealth building by increasing homeownership opportunities. - Increase and retain overall housing affordability. - Increase housing choice.

 Land Use, Transportation, and Parks

 - Improve transit service, especially to peripheral employment and residential locations, with a focus on reducing the travel time for transit-dependent populations. - Expand and improve pedestrian and bicycle networks to enable safe and convenient active transportation. - Concentrate the community-benefiting development along transit corridors and within/near Focus Areas. - Identify areas for new or expanded parks